-School exam season is ending and teenagers all over the UK are planning to get away from it all.
+This summer holidays teenagers all over the UK will be planning to get away from it all.
 And more specifically their parents.
 Here are our top interrailing tips for families whose teens will be travelling round Europe by train this summer.
 Read on for how to plan your interrail routes, tips on interrail seat reservations and best backpack for interrail.

 This post contains affiliate links, this means that I may receive a commission at no cost to you if you click a link and make a purchase.